 ON1 Photo RAW 2018's Albums feature lets you organize or keep track of photos on a project, event or even a broader category like a portfolio.
-Regular albums are created by selecting images manually and adding them to a new (or existing album) by dragging and dropping photos on the pane.

-If you want to create albums that populate automatically based on criteria such as date, camera type, rating or more, you can use the Smart Albums feature.
+Regular albums are created by selecting images manually and adding them to a new (or existing album) by dragging and dropping photos onto the pane.
+To create albums that populate automatically based on specific criteria-date, camera type, or more-use Smart Albums.